FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Results and Discussion

 Next, we investigate how {\sysName} limits forceful interactions. \textbf{(Q4) How important is the excessive-force penalty for safe interactions?} \textbf{(Q5) Can {\sysName} limit the applied force without extensive controller tuning?}

 \textbf{Excessive-Force Penalty (Q4):} In Table \ref{tab:sim-success-rates}, we compare to an ablation, \emph{No FP}, that was trained without the excessive-force penalty of {\sysName} (but still used force observations and dynamics randomization).
 We used the same evaluation procedure as for {\sysName} but deployed with two different controller gains (we chose values at the lower and middle of the gain randomization range).
-Note that ablation results are not reported for nut-threading as we found that the nut always slipped out of the gripper.
 We found that policies deployed with the lower gains achieved similar average forces to {\sysName} while those deployed with higher gains naturally experienced more force.
 Both policies had lower success rates than {\sysName} which was deployed with controller gains at the middle of the randomization range.

 \textbf{Gains Robustness (Q5):} To measure how robust {\sysName} is to controller gains, we performed an additional experiment where we varied the gains at deployment time and measured success rate.
-We compared {\sysName} and the \emph{No Force} ablation to gain insight into how important force sensing is to limiting applied forces.
-The experiment was carried out for the $8mm$ peg task at a single workspace location, with medium pose estimation error and limited initial-state randomization.
+We compare {\sysName} to \emph{IndustReal} and multiple ablations.
+The experiment was carried out for the $8mm$ peg task at a single workspace location, with medium position estimation error and limited initial-state randomization.
 We considered $5$ proportional gain levels across the randomization range (corresponding to an $8N$ range in the maximum force the controller could apply) and each condition was evaluated $9$ times ($3$ runs per checkpoint).